maugustoo/ocr/README.md

 * Apply OCR in frames

 This step applies OCR to identify the sentences.
+Using tesseract library.